-(with Temp/Speed)
+(with Temp/Speed or GPS receiver)

-Units - Distance selects the units of measure for all distance-related readouts, and will appear in the menu if a Temp/Speed Accessory is connected and the paddlewheel has moved at least once.
+Units - Distance selects the units of measure for all distance-related readouts. and will appear in the menu if a Temp/Speed Accessory is connected and the paddlewheel has moved at least once, or if a GPS Receiver is connected.